msamdk/SimpleStereoCam/README.md

 - **B** is the baseline distance,
 - **d** is the disparity.

+Larger baseline:
-Better depth resolution for distant objects
+- Better depth resolution for distant objects
-Wider field of view
+- Wider field of view
-BUT harder to find corresponding points between images due to larger differences in perspective AND larger minimum measurable distance (blind spot close to cameras)
+- But harder to find corresponding points between images due to larger differences in perspective
+- AND larger minimum measurable distance (blind spot close to cameras)

 Smaller baseline:

-Better for measuring depth of closer objects
+- Better for measuring depth of closer objects
-Easier to find corresponding points (better matching) BUT reduced depth resolution for far objects
+- Easier to find corresponding points (better matching)
+- BUT reduced depth resolution for far objects
-AND more sensitive to calibration errors
+- AND more sensitive to calibration errors